-Develop the Souvenir Finals Program booklet.
+Develop the official souvenir Finale Program Booklet, a keepsake for attendees.
 The Department must approve the program prior to printing.
-County responsibility includes: List of all volunteers and sponsors; photographs and information on each tour; letter from Steering Committee Chairperson, letter from County Board (and or other dignitary), cover details and entire program layout.
+Content responsibility includes: List of all volunteers and sponsors, photographs and information on each tour, letter from Steering Committee Chairperson, letter from County Board (or other dignitary), cover details and entire program layout.
 County may include advertising, other information, and photographs with approval from the Department.

-The Department provides the text for: candidate biographies; letters from Governor, DATCP Secretary, and current Alice; pictures/names/years of all previous Alices; background of Alice Program, the selection process as well as the program partners.
+The Department provides the text for: candidate biographies; letters from Governor, DATCP Secretary, and current Alice; pictures/names/years of all previous Alices; background of Alice Program; the selection process; and the program partners.